30 Famous Temples In South India – A Spiritual & Architectural Guide

 6. Arunachaleswarar Temple - Thiruvannamalai

-Arunachaleswar Temple, a Tamil Hindu temple constructed in the 9th century by the Chola empire, is one of the oldest temples in South India.
+Arunachaleswar Temple, a Tamil Hindu temple constructed in the 9th century by the Chola empire, is one of the oldest temple in India.
 This temple is significant to the Hindu cult of Saivism and situated on the Anamalai hills in Tamil Nadu.

 7. Brihadeeswarar Temple - Thanjavur

 The Brihadeeshwar temple in Thanjavur is a magnificent representation of Tamil craftsmanship from the Chola Dynasty.
-It is considered one of the most well-known South Indian temples and is part of the "Ancient Chola Temples."
+It is considered one of the most well-known South Indian temple and is part of the "Ancient Chola Temples.
 This magnificent shrine is also a World Heritage Site of UNESCO.
 This magnificent Indian temple, devoted to Lord Shiva, celebrated its 1005th anniversary in 2015.

 8. Meenakshi Temple - Madurai

-Meenakshi Temple is devoted to Parvati and her husband, Lord Shiva, and is situated on the southern banks of the Vaigai River.
+Madurai is called the temple city of India as it houses some of the most important temples in India.
+One of them is the Meenakshi Temple, devoted to Parvati and her husband, Lord Shiva, and is situated on the southern banks of the Vaigai River.
 This architectural marvel, also known as Meenakshi Sundareswarar Temple, is a thriving center of culture and art.

-How to get there: Madurai has a national airport and a commuter train station connecting to India's main metropolitan cities.
+• How to get there: To get to the city of temples in India, you can reach the main city which has a national airport and a commuter train station connecting to India's main metropolitan cities.
 The 462-kilometer road trip from Chennai to Madurai takes 8 hours.

 9. Guruvayur Temple - Guruvayur